mercadopago/devsite-docs/guides/plugins/unofficial/wix.en.md

 ### Checkout Pro

-Receive payments in your store using the checkout of Mercado Pago itself, in this model the user (client) will be redirected to a page of Mercado Pago to finalize their purchase.
+Receive payments in your store using the Checkout Pro itself, in this model the user (client) will be redirected to a page of Mercado Pago to finalize their purchase.

 ## How to enable Mercado Pago on Wix?